numba/numba/docs/source/proposals/jit-classes.rst

         complex64 field2;
     };

-This will also be compatible with an aligned NumPy structure dtype.
+This will also be compatible with an aligned NumPy structured dtype.

 Methods